Pythagorean triple: Rational points on a unit circle

 Euclid's formula for Pythagorean triples and the inverse relationship t = y / (1 + x) mean that, except for (−1, 0), a point (x, y) on the circle is rational if and only if the corresponding value of t is a rational number.
-Note that t = y / (1 + x) = b / (c + a) = n / m is also the tangent of half of the angle that is opposite the triangle side of length b.
+Note that t = y / (1 + x) = b / (c + a) = n / m is also the tangent of half of the angle that is opposite the triangle side of length b, and rational values of this half-angle tangent can be used to generate all primitive Pythagorean triples; see Generating all primitive Pythagorean triples using half-angle tangents.

 Stereographic approach

 Stereographic projection of the unit circle onto the x-axis.
 Given a point P on the unit circle, draw a line from P to the point N = (0, 1) (the north pole).
 The point P′ where the line intersects the x-axis is the stereographic projection of P. Inversely, starting with a point P′ on the x-axis, and drawing a line from P′ to N, the inverse stereographic projection is the point P where the line intersects the unit circle.

 There is a correspondence between points on the unit circle with rational coordinates and primitive Pythagorean triples.
 At this point, Euclid's formulae can be derived either by methods of trigonometry or equivalently by using the stereographic projection.